ffineis/Healthcare_Prediction/README.md

 #Healthcare coverage prediction from 2009-2011 American Community Survey data

-In February of this year, I took a programming test for a Chicago analytics company, Civics Analytics.
-Uhhhh, it went poorly.
-The test was to supply probabilities for the rows in the ACS dataset with missing healthcare coverage information (i.e. `hicov` was NA).
-Many months later, I'm giving it a second shot!
+In February of this year, I took a programming test for a Chicago analytics company.
+It went poorly.
+The goal of the programming portion of the test was to supply probabilities of having healthcare coverage for the rows in the ACS dataset with missing coverage information (i.e. where `hicov` was NA).
+Several months later, I gave it a second shot!

 ###Directories:
 ####data